Legacy Web Publishing - Password Protect Webpages

 AuthGroupFile is a fully qualified path to your group file, which will contain group names and who in the password file is in each group.
 In this simple case, it is blank by using /dev/null.

-AuthName is the title of the dialog box that appears which asks for username and password when someone tries to access the pages.
-If there are spaces in AuthName, it must be in quotes.
+AuthName is the title of the dialog box that prompts users for a username and password when they try to access the pages.
+If there are spaces in AuthName, then it must be in quotes.

-The method (ie, GET) listed in the Limit directive must be in uppercase.
-Then, the last element of "require user <name>" will be the username that you give to people who will access the page, i.e., janeuser
+The method (i.e., GET) listed in the Limit directive must be in uppercase.
+Then, the last element of "require user <name>" will be the username that you give to people who will access the page (e.g., janeuser).

 Next, you'll need to create the password file that you specified in AuthUserFile by running the htpasswd command.
-The first time you run it you must use the -c option to create the file.
-As arguments you give it the password file name and the new username:
+The first time you run it, you must use the -c option to create the file.
+As arguments, give it the password file name and the new username:

 spot> /usr/local/apache/bin/htpasswd -c /path/to/directory/.htpasswd janeuser